VictoriaBC/myhtmlproject/README.md

 Expected users of this website are potential clients, other designers and employers

 <h2>User Stories</h2>
-A potenial client needs a UX specialist who is also creative and energetic with good experience A designer who would like to get inspired of another designer to improve themselves An employer looking for a UX Designer with visual skills and good experience
+<li>A potenial client needs a UX specialist who is also creative and energetic with good experience</li>
+A designer who would like to get inspired of another designer to improve themselves An employer looking for a UX Designer with visual skills and good experience